Setting up your First Plans

 Configuring our Catalog

-There are 2 step we want to take to make these plans available to our customers.
+There are a few steps we want to take to make these plans available to our customers.

 - Set the “Starter” plan as the Initial Plan for new sign-ups